xkr269/e984339581c76ec6117de4ee341ae6f4/README.md

 Launch project :
 python configure.py on the main cluster (maprcli should be available)

-then
+python start.py for main program

+Access the zone editor : {{cluster_ip}}/edit
+create the zones for the drones

-python start.py for main program in live mode, pilot.py has to run on the computer connected to the drone
+In live mode, pilot.py has to run on the computer connected to the drone